Santa Maria Public Airport: Past airline service

 Wings West Airlines began service as an independent commuter air carrier in 1982 and then began operating as American Eagle on behalf of American Airlines in 1986.
 The San Luis Obispo-based carrier flew to Los Angeles and San Francisco with Beechcraft C99s, Fairchild Swearingen Metroliners, BAe Jetstream 31s, and Saab 340s operated as code sharing flights for American.
 Service was discontinued service in 1996.

 West Air began flying as United Express on behalf of United Airlines in 1986 to San Francisco and later to Los Angeles.
 West Air flew BAe Jetstream 31s and Embraer EMB-110 Bandeirantes.
 Mesa Airlines bought out West Air in 1992 and continued service as United Express until 1997.
 From 1993 through 1995 Mesa operated as CalPac using Beechcraft 1900Cs on its United Express service.

 SkyWest Airlines began flights to Santa Maria in 1985 when it acquired Sun Aire Lines which had begun serving the airport in 1982.
 In 1986 SkyWest began a code sharing agreement with Western Airlines and began flying as Western Express.
 One year later Western Airlines merged into Delta Air Lines and SkyWest's flights then began operating as Delta Connection.
-The carrier flew Fairchild Swearingen Metroliners and Embraer EMB-120 Brasilias mainly to Los Angeles.
+The carrier flew Fairchild Swearingen Metroliners and Embraer EMB-120 Brasilias, mainly to Los Angeles.
 In 1997 SkyWest changed its service from operating as Delta Connection to operate as United Express on behalf of United Airlines (replacing Mesa Airlines) still with service nonstop to Los Angeles using Embraer EMB-120 Brasilias.
 Flights to LAX were discontinued in 2015 in favor of nonstop flights to SFO using Canadair regional jets; however, SkyWest operating as United Express ceased all operations at Santa Maria on October 5, 2016.

 Mokulele Airlines Cessna 208 Caravans replaced the SkyWest/United Express service to Los Angeles (LAX).
 In 2016, Mokulele moved its flights to the Los Angeles area from LAX to the Hollywood Burbank Airport but then dropped Santa Maria on November 30, 2017.

 During the peak of its airline service from 1986 through 1996, Santa Maria saw service by American Eagle, Delta Connection, and United Express simultaneously and all three air carriers were operating a combined total of up to 22 flights per day to Los Angeles plus several flights to San Francisco with turboprop commuter aircraft.
 From 1997 until 2006 United Express was the only carrier at Santa Maria.
 Since United Express left Santa Maria in 2016, the city has had no service by an IATA carrier.

-Current Airline Service
+Current airline service

 Allegiant Air began serving Santa Maria in 2006.
-The carrier currently flies Airbus A319 mainline jets nonstop to Las Vegas several days a week each way.
-Allegiant Air previously operated nonstop service to Phoenix via the Phoenix-Mesa Gateway Airport and is planning to begin new nonstop service to Portland, OR.
-In 2012 Allegiant Air briefly operated weekly Boeing 757-200 mainline jets from Santa Maria nonstop to Honolulu.
+The carrier currently flies Airbus A319 and Airbus A320 mainline jets nonstop to Las Vegas twice a week each way.
+Allegiant Air previously operated nonstop service to Phoenix via the Phoenix-Mesa Gateway Airport and Portland, OR.
+On November 17, 2012, Allegiant Air briefly operated Boeing 757-200 mainline jets from Santa Maria nonstop to Honolulu once a week until August 14, 2013.